siegeon/magic.lambda.http/README.md

 * __[http.put]__ - Puts some resources to some URL using the HTTP PUT verb.

 The __[http.put]__ and the __[http.post]__ slots requires you to provide a __[payload]__, which will be pass to the endpoint as a string.
 All 4 endpoints can (optionally) take a __[token]__ arguments, which will be transferred as a `Bearer Authorization` token to the endpoint, in the HTTP Authorization header of your request.

+Notice, if you want to have more control over your HTTP request, you can also explicitly add your own **[header]** collection, which will become the HTTP request's headers, where the header name is the name of the node, and its value is the value of the node.

 ```
 http.get:"https://google.com"